solosage1/anyprice-oracle/EIP.md

   often application-specific, providing a recommended template (such as OpenZeppelin's AccessControl or a timelock on critical parameter changes) would help implementers avoid mistakes.
 This is not an absolute requirement of the spec, but outlining it as a best practice (SHOULD) is prudent given the varying trust models.
-The goal is that no single operator should have unchecked power over a critical cross-chain feed without some ability for oversight or upgrade.
+Specifically for OP Stack chains, any such governance mechanism should consider integration with the chain's prevailing security model; for example, the same `isPausedBySecurityCouncil()` check (or equivalent mechanism as defined by the specific Superchain's governance) SHOULD gate `receiveUpdate()` (or the primary data-receiving function of an ERC-76xx implementation) so oracle pushes automatically pause during L2 incidents managed by the Security Council.
+The goal is that no single operator should have unchecked power over a critical cross-chain feed without some ability for oversight or upgrade, and that on-chain safety mechanisms are respected.
 * **NICE-TO-HAVE:** Unified Naming and Alignment.
 During the draft review, check all function and event names against existing standards to avoid confusion.
 For example, if the spec currently calls the update function pushData, consider whether relayData or sendData would better convey its cross-chain nature